 David Firestein (SFS’90) will direct the China Public Policy Center, within the Lyndon B. Johnson School of Public Affairs at the University of Texas, Austin, as it opens this fall, writes China Daily.

-Alumnus Ben Roswell (SFS’93) is working on the civic participation app Udara, inspired by a international affairs career with the Canadian Foreign Service.
+Alumnus Ben Rowswell (SFS’93) is working on the civic participation app Udara, inspired by a international affairs career with the Canadian Foreign Service.
 He was profiled in the Canadian newspaper National Post.

 Jessica von Tesckow (MAGES’17) discussed the significance of upcoming German federal elections and life in Washington, D.C. with DW.